-Name Description 1 Idle state Idle State is the state between one cycle and the next during live analysis.
+Name Description 1 Idle state The state between one cycle and the next during live analysis.
 For the Rxn5 analyzer analysis is continuous, and you do not need to change the Idle State setting from its default state of <none>.
 If you do need to set the Idle State, click the drop-down list to select the desired state.
-States are created on the Sampling States tab.</none> 2 Default state Default State is the state a stream goes into when it is disabled.
+States are created on the Sampling States tab.</none> 2 Default state The state a stream goes into when it is disabled.
 Click the drop-down list to select the Default State.
 Consult best practice guidelines to select the Default State, for example, to best conserve the product when the stream is disabled.